 9999 Redwood Rd, Castro Valley, CA 94552

-Note: Please watch your email in September for more information about parking; you will need a code (TBD) from the park service to drive into the campsite area.
+Note: Please watch your email in late September for more information about parking; you will need a code (TBD) from the park service to drive into the campsite area.
 We also kindly ask that you carpool if you can.